Jack Barry (game show host): Comeback

 Barry borrowed $40,000 from his father-in-law and put a down payment on a Los Angeles-area radio station (KKOP 93.5 FM, Redondo Beach, later renamed KFOX, now KDAY).
 In later interviews, he stated that he bought the station specifically because it would require him to have a license from the FCC, and that if the FCC would be willing to grant him a license, it would decisively demonstrate that his reputation was no longer "tainted" by the game show scandals.
 "Slowly," said a 1984 article in TV Guide that discussed game show hosts, "he began to receive calls: Would he fill in for five weeks on this game show?
 Yes.
 Of course."

 In December 1968, Barry embarked on an idea that would launch his national comeback, and eventually become the most successful game show project of his career.
 He developed and produced two pilots for The Joker's Wild emceed by Allen Ludden.
 CBS held off on picking up the series at first.
 Finally, in 1969 Barry became a host again, for ABC's The Generation Gap, replacing original host Dennis Wholey for the final weeks of its series.
 In mid-1969, Barry entered into a limited association with Goodson-Todman Productions to collaborate on new game show creations, but the partnership was short-lived.

 Barry even brought Dan Enright back as The Joker's Wilds executive producer toward the end of its first network run, mentioning Enright at the end of the final CBS installment.
 The two renewed their working partnership full-time in 1976, launching Break the Bank, hosted by Tom Kennedy, on ABC's daytime lineup.
 When ABC cancelled the show despite decent ratings, Barry himself hosted and produced the show for weekly syndication during the 1976–77 season.

 Barry also started a specialty TV company named Jack Barry Cable, which served customers in the Los Angeles area.

+Death

+On Wednesday, May 2, 1984, Barry collapsed in New York's Central Park after suffering a massive heart attack during a morning jog, near 64th Street and Fifth Avenue.
+He was rushed to Lenox Hill Hospital where he was pronounced dead at 1:20 p.m.

+At the time of his death, Barry and his wife had just returned from visiting their daughter in Spain.
+He had planned to retire as host of The Joker's Wild by the end of the summer.

+Barry was buried at Forest Lawn Memorial Park in Glendale, California.

+Aftermath
-The company was sold shortly after his death in 1984.

-Barry's sons joined producer Richard S. Kline and other Barry loyalists in a walkout, forming a new company, Kline & Friends.
+Following Barry's sudden death, his partner Dan Enright continued to run Barry & Enright Productions completely, retaining the B&E name, as opposed to renaming the company "Dan Enright Productions."
+Barry's death resulted in the departure of key Barry & Enright figures, including producers Ron Greenberg and Gary Cox and director Richard S. Kline, all three of whom were not in favor of Enright taking over the company.
+Barry's sons joined Kline and other Barry loyalists in a walkout, forming a new company, Kline & Friends.